 Documents state Frank Powell had no intention of marrying the woman as during the entire scheme he was in a committed relationship with Renteria and legally married to another woman not involved in the conspiracy.

 Renteria is listed in the documents as being fully aware of the scheme and agreed Frank Powell could marry the elderly woman if it helped further their plans.
 On multiple occasions, detectives said Renteria drove him to her house and also received money from him that came from the victim.

 The scheme unraveled after a family member of the woman discovered the fraud while trying to help her reconcile her bank statements and noticed the discrepancies.

-The victim appeared to law enforcement to be very confused and said none of the work was completed and caused her home more damage.
+The victim appeared to law enforcement to be very confused and said none of the work was completed and caused her home more damage, documents state.

 What others are clicking on:

 - Utah reports 345 new cases of COVID-19 Saturday, 3 new deaths

 - Second stimulus checks: Where we stand halfway through August